Is the Julia Language Worth Learning? (Pros and Cons)

 Compilation latency issues

-If we compare this with Python, this of course can be annoying.
-So quick scripting may not be the best use case for Julia.
-On the other hand, if you are anyway going to run a 10-minute simulation, waiting 8 seconds when you start your sessions won’t move the needle.
+If we compare this with Python, this of course is slightly slower, and could be annoying for certain packages which have not been optimized, or are poorly designed.
+On the other hand, if you are anyway going to run a 10-minute simulation, waiting 2.7 seconds when you start your sessions won’t move the needle at all.

 To be fair, we should also compare Julia’s compile times with that of other low-level languages such as C++.